Paxicoo/minesfinder/README.md

 - Three levels of difficulty: easy, medium, and hard.
 - A timer that keeps track of how long the player has been playing.
-- A scoreboard that displays the top 10 scores for each difficulty level.
+- A scoreboard that displays the high score for each difficulty level.
-- An option to restart the game at any point.

 ## Technologies Used